srgrr/RoundCreator/README.md

 `g++ main.cc -Wall -Wextra -pedantic -std=c++14 -O2 -Wshadow -Wformat=2 -Wfloat-equal -Wconversion -Wlogical-op -Wcast-qual -Wcast-align -D_GLIBCXX_DEBUG -D_GLIBCXX_DEBUG_PEDANTIC -D_FORTIFY_SOURCE=2 -fsanitize=address -fstack-protector`

 ### Running on Windows
-Since RoundCreator is written in Python you expect it to work in Windows too.
+Since RoundCreator is written in Python you should expect it to work in Windows too.
 However, there are two unadressed issues:
 * The compile script will have the sh extension
 * The `--command` flag defaults to a linux command These two issues can be addressed by using some sort of unix terminal in windows instead of `cmd.exe`